Listen to the Cancer.Net Podcast: Grocery Shopping Made Easier, adapted from this content.

 - Take a break if you become tired.
 Many stores have chairs in the pharmacy department or near the entrance.

-Shopping online and other options
+Grocery shopping online and other options

 - Many grocery chains offer online grocery shopping.
-Customers can create, save, and update an online grocery list on the store’s website.
+Customers create, save, and update an online grocery list on the store’s website.
 Groceries are then delivered for a fee based on the amount purchased.
 Talk with the customer service desk at your favorite store or check the store’s website to see if it offers this service.

 National Cancer Institute: Eating Hints: Before, During, and After Cancer Treatment